marksmccann/modality/README.md

 ## Methods
-Get the instance of a modal and call on it's methods manually
+Get the instance of a modal and call on it's methods manually.

 Name | Parameters | Returns | Description
 --- | --- | --- | ---